 Registration for Rationing

 On April 27, 1942, families registered for ration books at their local elementary schools.
 One book was issued for each family member and had to be surrendered upon death.
 The sale of sugar was halted for one week to prepare for the program.
 To discourage hoarding, each family had to report how much sugar they had in stock over a certain amount – and the corresponding number of stamps was removed from the book.
 To further prevent hoarding, the sale of sugar was halted for a week.

 On May 5, 1942, each person in the United States received a copy of War Ration Book One, good for a 56-week supply of sugar.
 Initially, each stamp was good for one pound of sugar and could be used over a specified two-week period.
-Later on, as other items such as coffee and shoes were rationed, each stamp became good for two pounds of sugar over a four-week period.
+On June 28, 1942, each stamp became good for two pounds of sugar over a four-week period.
 The ration book bore the recipient’s name and could only be used by household members.
 Stamps had to be torn off in the presence of the grocer.